AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ![Filter example 1](assets/filter-1.png)
 -->

-**Scenario 4: Searching for PDF file type with the keyword 'classic car' in it.
-We are looking for unpublished assets.**
+**Scenario 4: Search for unpublished PDF file type documents with the `classic car` keyword in it.**

 To search for the above requirement, type `classic car` in the search bar.
 Then go to Filters > File type > Documents > Word Processing > PDF to search for PDF files.
-Then select status > publish > unpublished.
+Then select Status > Publish > Unpublished.

 ![Filter example 2](assets/filter-2.png)